eso17/Bank-Attrition-Analysis/README.md

 approximately 83%, even given efforts to address the class imbalance that had originally existed within the training set.
-This accuracy is lower than that of the no information rate, meaning that the model would perform worse than an individual always choosing the more prevalant class in the test set.
+This accuracy is lower than that of the no information rate, meaning that the model would perform worse than an individual always choosing the more prevalent class in the test set.

 XGBoost